 My beating heart reminded me that I was still alive.
 It actually felt good and I also lost few kilos.
 However, I stopped my nightly routine after two months.
 My friend saw a vision of me and it frightened me.
 I know it was lame, but I was vulnerable then.
 I was afraid.
 Maybe if the moment is right, I might be able to write a separate blog about her prophecy.

 Writing is my passion.
 The last piece that I have composed was about two decades ago.
 My late husband was able to read one of my compositions and he loved it; from then on he’d tried every tactic to convince me to write again.
 He once told me that I was like an open book but was too difficult to read, though.
 And that he’d love to read whatever was on mind.

 I’ve used to express myself through my passion; but since I was busy working for my family, I left it aside.
 When he went away, I was filled with unspoken thoughts and unexpressed feelings.
 In order to release them, I’ve then decided to create this site.

 Yes, you heard me right!
 Shopping!

-After office, I went straight to the mall immediately.
+After office, I went straight to the mall.
 I’ve roamed around the establishment every night for more than a month.
 Retail shopping was an effective therapy.
 It worked like wonders!
 Unfortunately, the feeling of relief was temporary and it was definitely not economical.
 In addition for being emotionally sick, my pocket became lifeless as well.
 This shopping thing was seriously a bad idea for me!

-There are numerous ways to cope up with stress, depression, and even grief.
+There are numerous ways to cope up with stress, depression, and grief.
 You just have to find the right step which will work for you.
 Once you’ve made a decision, be strong enough to see and push it through till you’re better.
-You may probably commit a mistake along the way, but don’t allow that to hinder your goal.
+You may probably make a mistake along the way, but don’t allow that to hinder your goal.